opendistro-for-elasticsearch/odfe-cli/docs/guide/usage.md

-# Using the ODFE CLI
+# Using the odfe-cli

-This section introduces you to many of the common features and options available in the ODFE Command Line Interface (ODFE CLI).
+This section introduces you to many of the common features and options available in the ODFE Command Line Interface (odfe-cli).

 **Topics**